AD1616/ICICONSOLE/ICICONSOLEGPT/README.md

 MATCH(n) RETURN n LIMIT 10
 ```

-If you are not familiar with Cypher, don't worry!
-This is meant for users who have never used Cypher before.
-Type in "help" to view some of the built in commands to start exploring the knowledge graph.
-These built in commands will grow more extensive as time goes on.
+The key feature of this is that in addition to the built in commands with ICICONSOLE, this application also has the ability to use GPT-3.5 to generate Cypher queries.
+To do this, use the "GPT" command once in the console, and then enter a query in natural language.

 The welcome message for the Knowledge Graph console contains helpful tips, like "new", "exit", "clear", and "help".